CodeYourFuture/CYF-Incremental-Development-Project/README.md

 <details>
 <summary>expand/collapse</summary>

-### Before Class
+### Prep

-> Do you have any questions from last week?
-Add the `question` label to an issue in your class repo so your coaches know what to review!

 You and your group should come prepared to present your Retrospective.
 Each group will have ~5 minutes to share how the project went last week.
 Keep it short and clear!

-Besides the Retrospectives, this Sunday will be all review and preparation for the week's project.
+Besides the Retrospectives, this session will be review and preparation for the week's project.
 Come ready with all sorts of questions!

-### During Class
+### During Session

-#### Before Break
+#### Intro

 1. Questions & review
 2. Retrospective presentations, ~5 minutes per group
-3. Coach-led discussion of challenges and Lessons Learned
+3. Mentor-led discussion of challenges and Lessons Learned

-#### After Break
+#### Focus

 1. Read over [step 6, Development](./planning-and-collaborating/6-development.md) all together
-1. Study the hackyourfuture.be website as a full class
+1. Study the https://codeyourfuture.io/ website as a group
    - how would you break this into small steps?
    - which pieces are most important?
-1. Break into small groups and prepare your repository for the group project
+1. Prepare your repository for the group project

-### After Class
+### Remote Study

 > group project

-Your group will have 2 weeks to reverse-engineer as much of hackyourfuture.be as possible.
+Your group will have 2 weeks to reverse-engineer as much of https://codeyourfuture.io/ as possible.
 If your team has some different ideas for layout or design, go for it.
-The HYF site is just a starting point.
+The assigned site is just a starting point.
 Beginning with an empty repository your group will need to define a backlog with priorities, create a project board full of tasks, and get coding!

 Pay special attention to:

 - [HTML/CSS Good Practice](https://www.smashingmagazine.com/2008/11/12-principles-for-keeping-your-code-clean/)
-- Using HTML5 Semantic Element
+- Using HTML5 Semantic Elements
 - Accessibility
 - Responsive Design

 Careful!
-When you inspect the hackyourfuture.be the DOM, HTML and CSS will be hard to read.
-The class names will be meaningless, there will be many extra nested elements, and the sources will be split into many strange files.
+When you inspect the DOM, HTML and CSS will be hard to read.
+The class names may be meaningless, there will be many extra nested elements, and the sources will be split into many strange files.
 Ignore this!
-You aren't trying to recreate the exact code (which is actually [written in React](https://github.com/HackYourFutureBelgium/hackyourfuture.be/tree/main/src)), you're trying to **reverse-engineer** the website - creating something that _looks_, and _feels_ like hackyourfuture.be but is not.
+You aren't trying to recreate the exact code, you're trying to **reverse-engineer** the website - creating something that _looks_, and _feels_ like this website but is not.

-One of the challenges with this project will be inspecting hackyourfuture.be to find the _fonts_, _colors_, _assets_ and _layout_ without losing your way in the DevTools :)
+One of the challenges with this project will be inspecting the site to find the _fonts_, _colors_, _assets_ and _layout_ without losing your way in the DevTools :)

 ### Issue Checklist

 Copy-paste this checklist into a new project issue and move your issue to the project board, your issue should have:

-- labels:`group`, `project`, `week-2`, `week-3`
-- milestone: `incremental-development`

 ```md
 - [ ] [repo](https://github.com/_/_) (with a complete README)